dgp1130/rules_prerender/README.md

 ![CI](https://github.com/dgp1130/rules_prerender/workflows/CI/badge.svg)

+NOTE: This project is currently **experimental**.
+Feel free to install it to try it out, give feedback, and suggest improvements!
+Just don't use it in production quite yet.

 ## Installation

 NOTE: The project is not yet published, but this is the way it is expected to be